The Interactive & Immersive HQ

 Congratulations and thanks for finishing our TouchDesigner Beginner Tutorial Series!

-You should now have a decent understanding and practice experimenting with all the operator families, a decent understanding of TouchDesigner in general, including the application and the workflow, as well as how to take some of these experiments you’ve been making and plugging them into an output whether it’s a display, a projector, an LED wall.
+You should now have a decent understanding and practice experimenting with all the operator families, a decent understanding of TouchDesigner technology in general, including the application and the workflow, as well as how to take some of these experiments you’ve been making and plugging them into an output whether it’s a display, a projector, an LED wall.

 If you enjoyed going through this course, I highly suggest you take a look at The HQ PRO